GabrielMoreau/ht3ctl/README.md

 # NAME

-ht3ctl - HyperThreading Core CPU Control
+ht3ctl - enable or disable hyperthreading and boost on computer

 # SYNOPSIS